The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Specialised.
 Open.
 Critical.
 International.

-Studying for a Masters in Law (LLM) at Kent means having the certainty of gaining an LLM in a specialist area of Law.
-The Kent LLM is a fantastic opportunity to work with a team of specialists with in-depth knowledge of a wide range of topics in the field of Law.
+A Master's in Law (LLM) at Kent is a fantastic opportunity to work with a team of specialists with in-depth knowledge of a wide range of topics in the field of Law.
+The Kent LLM is a one year full-time or two years part-time course.

 You can also choose to specialise in any two areas of Law from the list, or to obtain a general LLM in Law by choosing modules from a multiple specialisms.